 You do want to get the best microscope for the money!

-There are high-end microscopes that can cost into the thousands (and even hundreds of thousands) of dollars.
+There are high power, high-end microscopes that can cost into the thousands (and even hundreds of thousands) of dollars.
+These are powerful microscope options that show greater detail.

-Those are professional level microscopes and clearly are not necessary microscopes for students and learning at home and for homeschool microscopes.
+Those are professional level microscopes and clearly are not necessary microscopes for students / little scientists and learning at home and for homeschool microscopes.

 Microscope Buying Tips #3: Use